 To rent a property on Vrbo hosts either pay per booking or an annual subscription of $499 per year.
-If a host opts for a pay-per-booking option, he/she pays a 5% commission with a few service fees and 3% credit card charge per booking.
+If a host opts for a pay-per-booking option, he/she pays a 5% commission with a few service fees and a 3% credit card charge per booking.

 Although Vrbo has a lot in common with Airbnb, there are some major differences to consider.
 While you can list different types of properties on Airbnb (including shared rooms, cabins, beach houses, and treehouses), Vrbo only allows hosts to list private spaces.
 If you have a spare room to rent, keep in mind that you can’t advertise it on Vrbo and should consider other vacation rental sites.

 Another difference is the type of audience Vrbo caters to.
 Since only private home rentals are allowed on Vrbo, it offers the perfect vacation rental properties for older audiences who travel with a family and are looking for kid-friendly spaces.

 Booking.com doesn’t have its own payment system.
 Instead, it allows hosts to choose the payment options they prefer.
 As a result, Booking.com charges hosts a 15% commission on each booking.
 The costs are deducted from your account by direct debit.

 If a guest makes a cancellation on a reservation, Booking.com doesn’t charge any fees.
 However, a guest can receive a bill from a hotel or another property that they have booked.

 If you need to cancel a reservation on Booking.com, contact the hotel or property directly to discuss your situation.
 You may check it on your own, it has handy hotel reservation software.

 TripAdvisor was founded in 2000 and is one of the oldest and best sites for vacation rentals.
 As a result, it has great brand recognition making it an ideal place to list your rentals.